Skip to content

 5 Steps to Move Out of Old Family Roles

-You can’t control your family dynamics, but you can control your responses.
+You can't control the dynamics in your family, but you can control your responses.

 1. Notice Your Triggers Early

-Before the holidays, spend a few minutes reflecting:
+Before the holidays, take a few minutes to reflect:

-• What roles do I tend to fall into around family?
+• What roles do I find myself falling into while interacting with family?

 • When do I feel pressure to perform, please, or fix?

-Awareness is the first step toward change.
-Simply naming what’s happening (“Oh, I’m stepping into the fixer role again”) helps you create distance between your thoughts and actions.
+Awareness is the first step towards change.
+Naming what's happening (“Oh, I am stepping into the fixer role again”) creates distance between your thoughts and actions.

 2. Reconnect With Your Values

-Acceptance and Commitment Therapy (ACT) emphasizes values-based living, choosing actions aligned with your deeper values rather than old habits.
+Acceptance and Commitment Therapy focuses on values-based living: choosing actions in concert with your deeper values, not on the basis of old habits.

 Ask yourself: